kelvintanidi/Sign-Language-Detection/README.md

 # Sign Language Detection Using CNN

 This project aims to classify sign language for number 0 to 9 using Convolutional Neural Network.
-The classifier trained is able to correctly determine the example images and achieves relative high accuracy of above 90% on the test set.
+The classifier trained is able to correctly determine all the example images and achieves relatively high accuracy of above 90% on the test set.

 ## Getting Started